CBAM timeline, deadlines and phases: What to expect in 2026

 Key CBAM deadlines and phases: Transitional vs. definitive phase

-As we’ve learnt, CBAM is structured in two phases to ease the compliance burden and allow time for adjustment, both for businesses and the EU.
+As we’ve learnt, CBAM was structured in two phases to ease the compliance burden and allow time for adjustment, both for businesses and the EU.
 Here’s how the timeline breaks down:

 Transitional phase (1 October 2023 – 31 December 2025)

-During this period, importers of CBAM-covered goods must report the embedded emissions of their imports on a quarterly basis through the CBAM Transitional Registry.
+During this period, importers of CBAM-covered goods were required to report the embedded emissions of their imports on a quarterly basis through the CBAM Transitional Registry.

-Quarterly reports are due one month after the end of each quarter:
+Quarterly reports were due one month after the end of each quarter:

 • Q1 2025: due by 30 April 2025